 One handy feature is blacklist monitoring.
 This can let you know if your IP addresses get flagged for spam—essential for businesses running email marketing campaigns.

-Keep in mind StatusCake supports only about 100 TLDs.
+Keep in mind StatusCake supports only about 100 TLDs, whereas modern-day registrars offer in the thousands.
 Whether the service works depends on your domain extension.

 This one is, in fact, resource monitoring.

 You can put a certain threshold on server resources (CPU, RAM, or storage).
 You’ll receive StatusCake alerts if your web app spends more resources than specified.